Austin Hedges Player Props: Pirates vs. Giants

-Friday, Austin Hedges and the Pittsburgh Pirates face the San Francisco Giants and Ross Stripling, with the first pitch at 7:05 PM ET.
+The Pittsburgh Pirates, including Austin Hedges (.273 batting average in his past 10 games), battle starting pitcher Alex Cobb and the San Francisco Giants at PNC Park, Saturday at 7:05 PM ET.

-He is back in action for the first time since July 9, when he went 0-for-2 against the Diamondbacks.
+In his previous game he had a hitless performance (0-for-2) against the Giants.

 Austin Hedges Game Info & Props vs. the Giants